tolaukel/CustomerChurnPredictionCapStoneProject/README.md

 # Dataset
 The dataset used in this project contains information about customer behavior and demographics.
 It includes features such as:
--Customer ID
+- Customer ID
--Gender
+- Gender
--Partner
+- Partner
--Dependents
+- Dependents
-PhoneService
+- PhoneService
-MultipleLines
+- MultipleLines
-InternetServices
+- InternetServices
-StreamingTV
+- StreamingTV
-OnlineSecurity
+- OnlineSecurity
-OnlineBackup
+- OnlineBackup
-DeviceProtection
+- DeviceProtection
-TechSupport
+- TechSupport
-StreamingMovies
+- StreamingMovies
-Contract
+- Contract
-PaperLessBilling
+- PaperLessBilling
-PaymentMethon
+- PaymentMethon
-MonthlyCharges
+- MonthlyCharges
-TotalCharges
+- TotalCharges
-Churn
+- Churn
 from this link (provide a link to the dataset if available online).

 # Results

 The results of the project include:

-Exploratory Data Analysis: Visualizations and insights about the factors affecting customer churn.
+- Exploratory Data Analysis: Visualizations and insights about the factors affecting customer churn.
 - There are 7032 observation and 21 features in the dataset
 - There some missing values in TotalCharges.
 In total, the dataset has a combination of 12 objects which are 4 numrical feature
 Object value types  are as follows Categorical:customerID,gender,Partner,Dependents,PhoneService,MultipleLines,InternetService,OnlineSecurity,DeviceProtection,TechSupport,StreamingTV,StreamingMovies,Contract,PaperlessBilling,PaymentMethod,Churn Numerical value types are:SeniorCitizen,tenure,MonthlyCharges,TotalCharges